Apprenticeships were long and difficult, necessary to master the techniques to work with ceramics, metal, and lacquer.

 Some of the oldest ceramics on earth has been found in Japan, and, through the long history of the country, dozens of different styles have been developed, especially under the influence of the pivotal tea ceremony.

 In the past, pottery was made by pressing the clay into shape; the use of the wheel and of coiled methods developed later.
 Tools are usually made of wood or bamboo.
-Some of them are a Japanese version of commonly used tools, while others were especially invented in Japan.
+Some of them are a Japanese version of commonly used tools, while others were specially invented in Japan.

 Pottery and porcelain in Japan are unique, mostly because of the unique techniques used.

 Yuri-kinsai is the gold-leaf application technique that creates some of the most unusual objects.
-Nerikomi is the traditional technique of creating patterns, using colored clay.
+Nerikomi is the traditional technique of creating patterns, using coloured clay.
 Blue and white pottery is maybe the most widespread technique, known all over the world, which came to Japan through China.

 The origin of lacquerware, as well as pottery, can be traced back to prehistory.
 Japanese lacquerwares are made of wood, covered with multiple layers of lac juices, which make the object waterproof and resistant.

 Daily objects, tea ceremony utensils, and incense containers are commonly made of lacquerware and many different techniques are used to obtain the final object.
-Urushi-e is the oldest decorating technique (also used for woodblock prints), and it simply consist of painting something with actual lacquer; while maki-e is used to apply gold as a decoration.
+Urushi-e is the oldest decorating technique (also used for woodblock prints), and it simply consists of painting something with actual lacquer; while maki-e is used to apply gold as a decoration.